-Assessment and Reporting
+Reporting

-Where a child's behaviour is observed as unacceptable on a daily basis, staff will complete a behaviour log which is stored electronically.
+Where a child's behaviour is observed as unacceptable on a daily basis, staff will record incidents on CPOMS under behaviour.

 In formulating the codes of practice of acceptable behaviour we guide the children towards seeing the need to follow the school rules.
 They are discussed in detail and available to be viewed throughout the school: